Pluies/kubernetes-nodes-rolling-upgrade/README.md

 Drain **will not** delete a node if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet, as these pods would not be recreated automatically on a new node.
 If you need this, you'll need to add the `--force` flag to `kubectl drain`.

 **Warning**: this script _does not_ recreate nodes!
-It only terminates them cleanly and relies on the ASG or the cluster-autoscaler to recreate updated nodes.
+It only terminates them cleanly and relies on the ASG or the cluster autoscaler to recreate updated nodes.

 ## Prerequisites